 "The love between Hunter and David is a thing of beauty, full of mischief. -- It is so much fun watching them bicker and argue like any old married couple, then make up with blistering passion.
 They are a blast, and I am certainly looking forward to more of their escapades."

 This book, A Hero of His Own, released on Jan 13, 2013.
 This is a contemporary M/M naval romance, the third in the Sailor’s Knot series.
-This is available in e-book formats from Siren Publishing, and in paperback form at Amazon, Barnes & Noble, and other retailers.
+This is available in e-book formats from Siren Publishing, Amazon, and Barnes & Noble, and in paperback form at Amazon, Barnes & Noble, and other retailers.

 Here’s the blurb: